rosszurowski/hibiscss/README.md

 [f(css)](http://www.jon.gold/2015/07/functional-css/) makes CSS a lot of fun, but many of the toolkits out there are difficult to customize.

-For each project, I found myself manually spitting out the tachyons css, adjusting colour and typefaces, removing unused rules, tweaking breakpoints, etc. I’ve also customized class names to mesh better with other devs who aren’t comfortable with tachyons’ inconsistent and super-concise class names.

-I got tired of doing this, so I build  `hibiscss` to provide a simple structure for quickly generating f(css) frameworks in js.
+I found myself manually editing tachyons colours, typefaces, and breakpoints more times than I’d like.
+So I built  `hibiscss` to provide a simple structure for quickly generating f(css) frameworks.

 ### Goals